exercism/csharp/concepts/integral-numbers/about.md

 ui = (uint)s;
 ```

 In the above example, if the value lay instead outside the range of the assignee then an overflow would occur.
-See (TODO cross-ref-tba).
+See [concept:csharp/overflow]().

 The requirement for casting is determined by the two types involved rather than a particular value.

-The following paragraphs discuss the casting of integral types.
-(TODO cross-ref-tba casting) provides a broader discussion of casting and type conversion.
+The following paragraphs discuss the casting of integral types. (see [concept:csharp/casting]()) provides a broader discussion of casting and type conversion.
 See that documentation for a discussion of conversion between integral types and floating-point numbers, `char` and `bool`.

 ### Casting Primitive Types - Implicit